 Diamond sellers must legally disclose that a diamond underwent HPHT treatment because it permanently changes the diamond from its natural state.
 On a GIA certificate, the diamond will be described as “artificially irradiated” or “HPHT annealed.”
 GIA only issues treated diamonds with a permanent change.

 A color enhanced diamond has less value than a natural diamond because it underwent a treatment that isn’t natural.
 The color enhancement is likely to wear out over time, impacting the beauty and longevity of the diamond.
 That’s why color enhanced diamonds are less expensive.

 No, we don’t recommend an enhanced diamond for your engagement ring, as you can get better value for your money with a natural diamond that falls within your budget.
 Alternatively, a lab-created diamond can give you a beautiful look as well.

 Enhanced diamonds are priced lower than natural diamonds and lab-created diamonds, but they don’t offer long-term value.
 Enhanced diamonds can deteriorate in quality and they’re difficult to resell.

 You can also learn how to find a natural diamond within your budget by not paying too much for any given feature.
 For example, in our educational guides, we help readers learn how to find a clarity grade that will be eye-clean, while not paying more than is necessary.
-For instance, this 0.90 Carat SI1 diamond is eye-clean and costs $3,490.
-It saves you $700 or 20% on a similar VVS1 clarity graded 0.90 Carat diamond.
+For instance, this 0.90 Carat SI1 diamond from James Allen is eye-clean and costs $3,690.
+It saves you $850 or 23% on a similar VVS1 clarity graded 0.90 Carat diamond from James Allen.
 Both diamonds are eye-clean, but one is significantly less expensive.